SF-WDI-LABS/js-algorithms-drills/stacks-and-queues/README.md

-# Data Structures: Stacks and Queues
+# Data Structures: Stacks & Queues

 Stacks and queues are two commonly used data structures.
 You can read about them below or watch [this video](https://www.youtube.com/watch?v=6QS_Cup1YoI).
 If you watch the video, note that all the operations mentioned take O(1) time.